 The Biomedx enhanced and configured Olympus multi-platform microscope for the next generation of the Wellness Revolution.

 Welcome to Your New Microscope

-Take your health practice endeavors in clinic microscopy to the moon (and the bank) with a Biomedx configured Olympus microscope system.
+Take your health practice endeavors in biological microscopy to the moon (and the bank) with a Biomedx configured Olympus microscope system.
 With over two decades of implementing the best live blood / live cell qualitative auditing systems providing big screen, HD, and superior imaging capabilities, we know exactly what works and works best for practitioners; from the health coach through to the functional, biological, alternative and complimentary medical doc.
 The slides here will be a brief intro to your system, below we'll expand on the specs, the imaging, and point specific configurations for your practice.